 - Limes or lemons for serving.
 I love a fresh squeeze of lemon or lime on my fish tacos.
 This is optional.

 The ingredients are so simple and the spices you probably already have in your pantry.
-For the cumin and lime coleslaw topping I use when I make this into tacos, I buy coleslaw mix to make it easy.

-How to make this blackened tuna:
+How to make blackened seared tuna tacos

-To make delicious seared tuna steaks, you want to make sure you have a nice hot pan that is pre-heated and waiting for you.
+To make the delicious seared tuna steaks, you want to make sure you have a nice hot pan that is pre-heated and waiting for you.
+You can use stainless steel or cast iron for this.

 Once the tuna is placed in the pre-heated pan it will sear, forming a delicious blackened crust on the outside.
 The inside will stay nice and pink and juicy.
 This is what you want when working with ahi tuna.

 - Creamy sriracha sauce.
 This sauce will add a little more heat to the blackened tuna but it is really delicious and creamy.